Tropingenie/SimRigs/TruckSim/Documentation.md

 <img src="image-6.png" width="400">

-Having mocked things up in CAD gives some more insight into how the design goes together.
+Having mocked things up in TinkerCAD gives some more insight into how the design goes together.
 I had to lower the height of the "front shelf" that the seat will go on, so that it would be low enough to slide under my desk without any moving parts, while the "rear shelf" that the wheel mounts to ended up only having enough room for a single vertical 2x4.
 Having made changes to the seat design, I held off on mocking up the pedal riser for now, and honestly it isn't even that necessary for a first prototype.

 In terms of materials, this CAD mockup gives me an estimate of 239 inches (20 feet) of 2x4, and about 6 feet of 2' wide 3/4" plywood, along with whatever fasteners and other hardware will be needed (glue, screws, bolts, angle brackets, castor wheels, etc.).
 Cost-wise, there's something to be said about doing this all with 2x4s, but I managed to find a source of free 3/4" plywood (my parents' did some construction recently and kept the spare materials).